 Here, the task is all about understanding and giving support to a child with behavioral problems.
 Specific behavioral problem in this case is identified as Autism.
 In order to ensure that anonymity is maintained, a pseudonym is considered throughout the study.
 Child's educational development involves the skills of following areas such as behavior, social skills and attention and concentration (Anastopoulos et al. 2020).
-There are communication skills that work with independence skills and sensory needs of a child.
+There are communication skills that work with independence skills and sensory needs of a child, which are critical when providing education dissertation help.
 Children with BAME background are given their legitimate support for their studies.
 The case study is about Mikey who is an eight year old kid that is diagnosed with behavioral issues and having severity of it.
 Mikey needs complete support to help the emotional barrier to become stronger.
 Mikey has faced difficulties in terms of maintaining social interactions and engaging in appropriate activities with peers.
 Mikey’s parents faced several difficulties with his morning routine that caused behavioral issues (Bettini et al 2020).

 Mikey was also troubled in concentration of schoolwork and difficulties with communication with peers.
 Mikey has to overcome this behavioral disorder and become prominent in terms of occupational therapy management (Case, Schram, and Yun, 2019).
 Better functions and accommodations are made for helping Mikey.
 There are evaluation procedures observed for sensory profile and revised knox play scale.
 Following this process, it is expected that Mikey’s behavior will be analyzed and calming him down during a panic attack will be possible.
 A person with sensory difficulties displays behavior of not understanding the comfort standards of touching each other.
 It can be identified in terms of pain and sensibility of the environment process.
 A person’s ability to complete emotional integration and face the challenges of daily lives is important in assessment of autism (Denny et al. 2019).